istio/istio.io/content/en/news/releases/1.16.x/announcing-1.16/change-notes/index.md

 /var/run/secrets/istiod/ca/root-cert.pem
 {{< /text >}}

-The CA path will alternatively be loaded from: `/var/run/secrets/tls/ca.crt` It also automatically loads any secret called `istiod-tls` and the `istio-root-ca-configmap` into those paths.
+The CA path will alternatively be loaded from `/var/run/secrets/tls/ca.crt`.
+It also automatically loads any secret called `istiod-tls` and the `istio-root-ca-configmap` into those paths.
-This method is preferred to use those well known paths than to set the TLS arguments.
+This method is preferred to use these well known paths than to set the TLS arguments.
 This will allow for an easier installation process for `istio-csr` as well as any other external issuer that needs to modify the Pilot DNS serving certificate. ([Issue #36916](https://github.com/istio/istio/issues/36916))